spinnaker/spinnaker.io/content/en/docs/guides/user/canary/best-practices/_index.md

 analysis if there is a problem with one of those specific metrics.
 You can also use the criticality flag on the individual metric.

-## Create a set of standard, resusable canary configs
+## Create a set of standard, reusable canary configs

 Configuring a canary is difficult, and not every developer in your organization will be able to do so.
 Also, if you let all the teams in the org manage their